#BlackNovember: Movement For Black Lives To Host Virtual Black National Convention This Weekend

 The organizers of this weekend’s Black National Convention said they wanted to empower African-Americans through their vote while countering the false narratives about people protesting police violence and systematic racism.

 Movement For Black Lives, a national coalition of local organizations advocating for equal justice, voting rights and police accountability, will host its first Black National Convention this weekend.
+This year’s live-broadcast will feature a series of conversations performances, and other activations geared toward engaging, informing, and mobilizing Black communities.

 “This is an intervention,” said organizer Kayla Reed of Action St. Louis.
 “That national political dialogue cannot happen without the courage of people in the streets who have been ten steps ahead this whole time.”